Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Can I legally rent out property on my visa in Playa del Carmen right now?

-You do not need to live in Mexico to rent out your property, and many owners manage rentals from abroad, but you will almost always need a local property manager and a proper tax setup that matches how you earn rental income.
+You do not need to live in Mexico to rent out a Playa del Carmen property, but a foreign owner usually needs a local accountant, property manager and clear tax setup.

 We cover everything there is to know about buying and renting out in Playa del Carmen here.